Azure/azure-iot-sdks/doc/manage_iot_hub.md

 1. Get the connection string for your IoT hub.
 See [Set up IoT Hub][setup-iothub] for more details.

 2. Run the following command to register your device with your IoT hub.
-When you run the command, replace `<iothub-connection-string>` with the IoT Hub connection-string from the previous step and replace `<device-name>` with a name for your device such as **mydevice**.
+When you run the command, replace `<iothub-connection-string>` with the IoT Hub connection string from the previous step and replace `<device-name>` with a name for your device such as **mydevice**.

 ```
 iothub-explorer <iothub-connection-string> create <device-name> --connection-string